 Parasuraman, A., Zeithaml, V. A. & Berry, L. L. (1990).
 Delivering Quality Service.
 Free Press.

 By embedding real academic references, we established a testable baseline.
-Still, taking these generated scores as absolute truth would be naive.
+Still, treating generated scores as absolute truth would have been naive.

 THIRD EXPERIMENT

 Books gave us a framework.
-But would the model agree with real customers?
-Can AI infer a CSAT score from text alone?
+Would the model agree with real customers?

-We calibrated the AI on 40,950 real Brazilian e-commerce reviews from the Olist Sentiment dataset (CC BY 4.0) — each one a piece of text paired with a real customer score.
+We calibrated the model using Materialize's historical reviews and 40,950 real Brazilian e-commerce reviews from the Olist dataset (CC BY 4.0), each paired with a customer score.

-The prompt applies NPS, CES, SERVQUAL, Oliver's Disconfirmation, and CSAT frameworks, enriched with statistical patterns and calibration examples mined from the ground truth.
-Try it below — type any customer feedback and see how the AI infers a CSAT score from text with no numeric rating.
+The prompt combines NPS, CES, SERVQUAL, Oliver's Disconfirmation, and CSAT frameworks with patterns and calibration examples mined from the ground truth.

 RESULTS

-3×CSAT response rate8% → 24% · sustained over the first quarter post-rollout
+5×CSAT response rate8% → 40% · sustained over the first quarter post-rollout

-100%Qualitative coveragevs <30% before · the 0–5 question was retired, so every reply is now a free-text answer scored by the prompt
+100%Qualitative coverage of repliesvs <30% before · after retiring the 0–5 question, every submitted reply became free-text feedback scored by the prompt

-−16%Churn reductioncumulative over the 3 months following rollout · attributed to earlier CSM intervention enabled by richer signal
+−16%Churn reductionrelative reduction over the 3 months following rollout · associated with earlier CSM intervention enabled by richer signal